rancher/docs/content/rancher/v2.6/en/quick-start-guide/deployment/digital-ocean-qs/_index.md

 ---
 title: Rancher DigitalOcean Quick Start Guide
-description: Read this step by step Rancher DigitalOcean guide to quickly deploy a Rancher Server with a single node cluster attached.
+description: Read this step by step Rancher DigitalOcean guide to quickly deploy a Rancher server with a single-node downstream Kubernetes cluster attached.
 weight: 100
 ---
 The following steps will quickly deploy a Rancher server on DigitalOcean in a single-node K3s Kubernetes cluster, with a single-node downstream Kubernetes cluster attached.